HakiFedha/crypto-sheria-tracker/README.md

 Bitcoin is rarely singled out in legislation as its own legal category.

-The Sheria Index documents the regulatory landscape as governments have defined and legislated it while analysing the implications specifically through a Bitcoin lens, consistent with HakiFedha's mission and scope.
+The Crypto Sheria Tracker documents the regulatory landscape as governments have defined and legislated it while analysing the implications specifically through a Bitcoin lens, consistent with HakiFedha's mission and scope.

 We maintain that Bitcoin is fundamentally different from the broader digital asset category because it possesses unique properties including: